Rutland Barrington: Pinafore to Ruddigore

 From 1877 to 1896, except for a foray into the business of theatrical management in 1888–89, Barrington remained with the D'Oyly Carte Opera Company, creating comic lyric baritone roles in all of Gilbert and Sullivan's new operas with the exception of The Yeomen of the Guard (1888).
-In 1878, he created the role of Lord Chamberlain in Albery's and Cellier's curtain raiser, The Spectre Knight, played the Counsel for the Plaintiff in the revival of Trial by Jury, and created the role of Captain Corcoran in Gilbert and Sullivan's first smash hit, H.M.S.
+In 1878, he created the role of Lord Chamberlain in Albery and Cellier's curtain raiser, The Spectre Knight, played the Counsel for the Plaintiff in the revival of Trial by Jury, and created the role of Captain Corcoran in Gilbert and Sullivan's first smash hit, H.M.S.
 Pinafore.
 Barrington was a big man, which led to one of Gilbert's famous quips in a rehearsal for Pinafore.
 Gilbert asked Barrington to sit "pensively" on one of the ship's skylights.
 Barrington lowered himself into position, and the hastily sewn set piece collapsed under his weight.
 Gilbert remarked, "No, that's ex-pensively."

 Barrington also created the role of Pennyfather in Desprez and Cellier's curtain raiser, After All!
 (1878).
 Barrington played Mr. Cox in Carte's revival of Cox and Box (1879) and created the role of the Sergeant of Police in The Pirates of Penzance in London (1880).
 Barrington was proud that the Sergeant's song generally received two encores.
 Eventually, he asked Gilbert to write an "encore verse" for the song.
 Gilbert replied that "encore" means "sing it again."
 Also around this time, Barrington's short play entitled Quid Pro Quo, written with Cunningham Bridgeman and composed by Wilfred Bendall, was first produced.

 The next role that Barrington created was Archibald Grosvenor in Patience (1881).
 Casting the large Barrington as the "perfect" and "infallible" incarnation of manly beauty mirrored a joke in Gilbert's earlier A Sensation Novel, in which he cast the large, ungainly Corney Grain, in a similar role.
 This was followed by the role of Earl Mountararat in Iolanthe (1882; he also appeared in Margate, Kent in an 1882 Christmas pantomime of Robin Hood written by George Thorne), and King Hildebrand in Princess Ida (1884).
 This role was Barrington's least favourite of the series, and he attributed Idas relatively short run, at least in part, to the lack of prominence of this role in the opera.
 During the run of Princess Ida, a comedy written by Barrington and called Bartonmere Towers was first presented at a matinee.